nikunj-copypress/copypress-rest-api/readme.txt

 7. `GET /copypress-api/v1/get-taxonomies/{post_type}` - Get all taxonomies (categories and tags) associated with a specific post type.
    - Response: List of categories (hierarchical taxonomies) and tags (non-hierarchical taxonomies).

+== Installation ==
+1. Download the plugin files.
+2. Upload the plugin folder to the `/wp-content/plugins/` directory.
+3. Activate the plugin from the WordPress admin panel.

+== CORS Support ==
+This plugin allows cross-origin requests for all the REST API endpoints, enabling requests from different domains.

+### Allowed Methods:
+- `GET`, `POST`, `PUT`, `DELETE`

+### Allowed Headers:
+- `Content-Type`, `X-Custom-Header`, `x-csrf-token`, `x-api-key`

+### Allowed Origin:
+- `*` (Any domain)

+== Usage ==
+Once the plugin is activated, the custom API routes are available for interaction with posts, categories, tags, post types, and taxonomies.
+You can make requests to the respective endpoints from any external application or client that can interact with REST APIs.

 == Changelog ==
 = 1.0.0 =
 * Initial release with functionality for post creation, update, deletion, and fetching categories, tags, post types, and taxonomies.

+== License ==
+This plugin is licensed under the GPLv2 license.